Skip to Content

 • Cross-project memory — Patterns learned across multiple repositories

-Without Navigator, Pilot would generate generic code.
-With Navigator, it generates code that follows your established conventions.
+Without context intelligence, AI generates generic code.
+With it, Pilot generates code that follows your established conventions.
+The difference between code that works and code that belongs.

 3. Autopilot feedback loop